Ansible Control Node

 This server, pimaster

-, can be automatically provisioned as a Virtual Box VM in a Windows Laptop using a ubuntu cloud image using the procedure described other of my GitHub repositories, ubuntu-clod-vbox
+, can be automatically provisioned as a Virtual Box VM in a Windows Laptop using a ubuntu cloud image using the procedure described in Github repository ubuntu-clod-vbox.

 Using that provisioning script a cloud-init user-data booting file can be created to automate the installation tasks of all component needed (Docker, Vagrant, KVM, Ansible, etc.).
 Check this template as an example.